tractorjuice/automated_wardley_reports/ai_generated_books/The_Planet_Information_Platform__Mapping_Earth_with_Satellites__AI__and_Big_Data_3e65b5a1-5404-45/full_book.md

 # The Planet Information Platform: Mapping Earth with Satellites, AI, and Big Data

-### WARNING: This content was generated using Generative AI.
+### :warning: WARNING: This content was generated using Generative AI.
 While efforts have been made to ensure accuracy and coherence, readers should approach the material with critical thinking and verify important information from authoritative sources.

 ## Table of Contents